cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 goto (9)
 }
   else {
-  failed or err , if the (current time -  state time ) is bigger than MaxBlockTime, then generate a new state on own root, this will cause  miner = previous  miner to trigger voting, go to (9)
+  failed or err , if the (current time -  block time ) is bigger than MaxBlockTime, then generate a new block on own root, this will cause  miner = previous  miner to trigger voting, go to (9)
   };
        else go to step 1.

-9. generate new state
+9. generate new block
 X = {
 1. version;
 2. timestampInRelaySwitchTimeUnit;  //  it is timestamp/RelaySwitchTimeUnit
-3. contractNumber; // hamt_get(PreviousStateRoot,contractJSON) / contractNumber +1;
+3. contractNumber; // hamt_get(PreviousBlockRoot,contractJSON) / contractNumber +1;
-4. ChainID := `Nickname`+ `blocktime` + hash(signature(timestampInRelaySwitchTimeUnit)) // chainID is the only information to pass down in the stateless mode.
+4. ChainID := `Nickname`+ `blocktime` + hash(signature(timestampInRelaySwitchTimeUnit)) // chainID is the only information to pass down in the blockless mode.
-5. PreviousStateRoot; //  type cbor.cid; if mutable range is null, PreviousStateRoot = null, means new block is just carrying transaction.
+5. PreviousBlockRoot; //  type cbor.cid; if mutable range is null, PreviousBlockRoot = null, means new block is just carrying transaction.
 6. basetarget;
 7. cummulative difficulty int64;
 8. generation signature;